Designing for Sustainability in Manufacturing

 • Life Cycle Assessment (LCA):

-• One of the fundamental approaches to sustainable design in manufacturing is conducting a Life Cycle Assessment (LCA).
+• One of the fundamental approaches to designing for sustainability in manufacturing is conducting a Life Cycle Assessment (LCA).
 This process involves evaluating the environmental impact of a product or process from production to disposal.
 By understanding the full life cycle of a product, manufacturers can identify hotspots for improvement and make informed decisions to reduce its overall ecological footprint.

 • Resource Efficiency: